RadiantLabs/microgrid-appliance-analysis/README.md

 ## TODO

-- FIXES:
+- Charts:

-  - [x] fix Available Capacity
-  - [x] min percent of charge for the batttery -> make a field.
-Default it 52.46135.
-    - [x]Total Unmet Load -> Original Unmet Load
-    - [x] Additional Unmet Load
+  - Plot Load curve data: New Appliance Load, availableCapacity, Additional Unmet Load
-    - [x] When battery state of charge floor is first hit (as percent specified by user - 52.46135%), then take the energy content from the battery (29.97862).
-This is a homerStats() calculation
+  - Plot Battery data: energyContentAboveMin

-* Min State of chart is fragile.
+- Min State of chart is fragile.
 Find a more robust way of finding the floor
-* Load Curves
+- Load Curves
   - Reference Lines: http://recharts.org/en-US/examples/LineChartWithReferenceLines
-* Calculate appliance loads based on usage factors
+- Calculate appliance loads based on usage factors
   - Build component that saves to mobx store only when valid
   - Pass in fields to calculateNewLoads to calculate appliance_load
-* Color columns to show calculated columns
+- Color columns to show calculated columns
-* Create grid of inputs
+- Create grid of inputs
   - Appliance:
     - kW to kW-factor
     - grain to grain-factor